 This section sets out policies that are intended to guide and facilitate the implementation of the Old Main Street Tertiary Plan.

-This section sets out policies that are intended to guide how the Old Main Street Tertiary Plan is implemented.
+This section sets out policies that are intended to guide the preservation and enhancement of the open space and natural heritage system throughout the Old Main Street Neighbourhood.

 9.2.1 Interpretation